valak-bin/ArrayHelperMethods/README.md

 # Array Helper Methods
-This is a C# class library that included methods that perform operations on arrays.
+This is a C# class library that includes methods that perform operations on arrays.